Ramiro Corrales

-Ramiro Corrales (born March 12, 1977) is an American former professional soccer player who is currently a technical advisor and assistant coach for USL Championship expansion side Monterey Bay FC.
-He spent most of his professional career with the San Jose Earthquakes in Major League Soccer.
+Ramiro Corrales (born March 12, 1977) is an American former professional soccer player.
+He spent most of his professional playing career with the San Jose Earthquakes in Major League Soccer.

 Known as a "reliable contributor who [is] strong in defense, composed and responsible with the ball and who works hard to make his teammates better", Corrales was the last remaining active MLS player from its inaugural season in 1996 upon his 2013 retirement.

 Club career

 San Jose Clash (1996–1997)

 Born in Salinas, California, Corrales did not play college soccer; instead he signed with the California Jaguars of USISL.
 He then became a professional and entered the 1996 MLS Inaugural Player Draft.
 This was before the advent of Project-40, so Corrales forfeited any opportunity to guarantee a college scholarship.
 Corrales was drafted 81st by the Columbus Crew but was then immediately traded to the San Jose Clash (later to be renamed "Earthquakes") for a second-round selection in the MLS Supplemental draft.

-Ramiro made his MLS debut on April 28, 1996 as a substitute in a match against the LA Galaxy.
+Ramiro made his MLS debut on April 28, 1996, as a substitute in a match against the LA Galaxy.
 His first assist came a couple months later on June 8 against the Dallas Burn and his first goal came off a free kick against the Tampa Bay Mutiny on September 9.
 In his rookie season for the San Jose Clash, he garnered a goal and an assist playing 11 matches.
 He started in 11 games the following season.